Mike Waltz: Tenure in Congress

 Waltz was sworn in to the 116th United States Congress on January 3, 2019.

 In April 2020, Waltz joined the National Guard's COVID-19 response efforts as a colonel on the planning staff.
 On November 6, 2020, during the COVID-19 pandemic, he tested positive for the virus.

 In December 2020, Waltz was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.
 Shortly thereafter, the Orlando Sentinel editorial board rescinded its endorsement of Waltz in the 2020 election.
-It wrote, "We had no idea, had no way of knowing at the time, that Waltz was not committed to democracy."
+They wrote, "We had no idea, had no way of knowing at the time, that Waltz was not committed to democracy."
 Ultimately, Waltz voted to confirm the electoral victory of Joe Biden.

 Along with all other Senate and House Republicans, Waltz voted against the American Rescue Plan Act of 2021.

 On May 19, 2021, Waltz voted against legislation to establish the formation of a January 6 commission meant to investigate the storming of the U.S. Capitol.

 On July 29, 2024, Waltz was announced as one of seven Republican members of a bipartisan task force investigating the attempted assassination of Donald Trump.

+After multiple major hurricanes impacted Florida's coastal regions over consecutive years, Waltz pressed for streamlining FEMA reimbursements for local governments to speed up debris removal and infrastructure repairs.
+He co-sponsored the Federal Disaster Tax Relief Act and pushed for supplemental disaster funding to support farmers in the citrus and dairy industries.

 Agriculture

-In October 2023, Waltz led a letter by 16 House Republicans to the House Committee on Agriculture opposing the inclusion of the Ending Agricultural Trade Suppression (EATS) Act in the 2023 farm bill.
+In October 2023, Waltz wrote a letter with 15 other House Republicans to the House Committee on Agriculture opposing the inclusion of the Ending Agricultural Trade Suppression (EATS) Act in the 2023 farm bill.
 The EATS Act would have preempted state and local laws regulating agricultural goods sold in interstate commerce, including the California farm animal welfare law Proposition 12.
 The letter argued that the legislation would infringe on states' rights and undermine U.S. national security by unfairly advantaging the Chinese-owned pork producer WH Group and promoting "Chinese infiltration of American agriculture."
 In 2024, Waltz received a Congressional Leadership Award from the agricultural policy groups Organization for Competitive Markets and Competitive Markets Action for leading the letter.